 There are 12 grades in the NCCS - A1, A2, A3, B1, B2, C1, C2, D1, D2, E1, E2, and E3.
 The table below shows the various NCCS categories, where A1 represents the highest class and E3 being the lowest.

-The original sample allocation per state group/metro is based on RE concept.
+The initial panel of 22,000 HHs was allocated per state group/metro based on RE concept.
 RE or the “Relative Error” concept is a type of statistical sampling error described as the deviation in percentage of the observed value from the actual/expected value from the selected sample.
 Based on learnings over the course of time, the RE methodology will be updated.

-The field recruiter goes to the HHD (household) sample location assigned by BARC India Research, explains the purpose of the BARC India TV Measurement Service and then seeks consent from the chief wage earner and householder for registering with BARC India.
+The field recruiter goes to the HHD (household) sample location assigned by BARC India Measurement Science, explains the purpose of the BARC India TV Measurement Service and then seeks consent from the chief wage earner and householder for registering with BARC India.
 If the HHD is eligible (i.e. no disqualifications basis media/research affiliations of HHD members, adequate GSM wireless signal strength, agreement to incentives provided by BARC India, confirmation of compliance) the field recruiter asks the householder to provide specific household and household member information via a standardized panel recruiting questionnaire administered by the recruiter using a computer tablet app.
-At the present time fieldwork for panel recruitment and ongoing maintenance is being outsourced by BARC India to two independent agencies, hereinafter called the Panel Management Agency (PMA).
+Presently, fieldwork for panel recruitment and ongoing maintenance is handled by MDL as well as two independent agencies, hereinafter called the Panel Management Agency (PMA).

-An android software application “Recruitment Installation and Training Application” (RITA) has been developed for use in the mobile tablet device that each field recruiter carries with them for the purpose of electronically capturing HHD details and communicating these via the wireless cellular network directly to BARC India’s central office server.
-The RITA application has been further enhanced with the addition of a “Recruitment Installation Training and Maintenance Application” (RIMA).
-The combined RITA and RIMA applications provide BARC India with a fully automated data collection process for use at all stages of the panel HH relationship.
+An integrated “Panel Management Software (PMS)” has replaced the android software applications “Recruitment Installation and Training Application” (RITA) and “Recruitment Installation Training and Maintenance Application” (RIMA).
+This links the mobile tablet that the field executives carry to the server, thereby enabling capture and transfer of panel Household details via the wireless cellular network directly to BARC India’s central office server.
+Automated validation checks in-built in the PMS enable many quality control checks to ensure panel health.
+This provides BARC India with a fully automated data collection process for use at all stages of the panel HH relationship.